 The McFeeter’s Motor Museum is packed with cars and motorbikes from the last hundred years to the present.
 There are even old toys for the kids to explore.

-It is an excellent motor museum for enthusiasts or families, with mannequins dotted around the cars depicting the era they are from.
+It is an excellent motor museum for enthusiasts or families, with mannequins strategically placed around the cars, depicting the era in which they originated.

-The Morris 8 and Chevrolet 1929 are still in their original condition, including the dirt and dust from when they were bought.
+The Morris 8 and the 1929 Chevrolet are still in their original condition, including the dirt and dust from when they were purchased.

-The Japanese Funeral car was used by politicians or bureaucrats only.
+The Japanese Funeral car was used exclusively by politicians or bureaucrats.
 It would be only driven at midday so as not to cast a shadow on the public.
 You’d be cursed to die if the shadow fell on you.

 There are so many cars and motorbikes on the floor and the mezzanine.
 There are also so many stories, too many for me to tell you.
 You’ll have to visit and find out for yourself.